-In an effort to meet the unique needs of non-traditional students, the Institute for Education offers undergraduate teacher preparation programs that emphasize the completion of professional education and subject area course work as the only degree requirement.
-The Institute provides its graduates of the BA in Elementary Education with convenient and State approved programs and a clear and simple path to Florida Teacher's Certification (Alternative Route to Florida Teacher Certification).
+In an effort to meet the unique needs of non-traditional students, the Education Department offers undergraduate teacher preparation programs that emphasize the completion of professional education and subject area course work as the only degree requirement.
+This Department provides graduates of the BA in Elementary Education, who reside in the State of Florida, a clear and simple path to Florida Teacher's Certification through an alternative pathway (Alternative Route to Florida Teacher Certification).

-Unlike traditional education programs where new classes typically begin twice a year, The Institute for Education starts new cohorts of students three times a year (August, January and May).
-Convenient evening, weekend, and online classes are offered for the working professional.
+Unlike traditional education programs where new classes typically begin twice a year, the Education Department starts new cohorts of students every eight weeks.
+Convenient evening, weekend, and online classes are offered for the working professional as well.